daniel-petrovic/DatePicker/README.md

     var dp = new DatePicker($$('.dateinput'), options);

 * P.S: There are very few options right now, becuase the plugin is intended only to provide the very basic functionality.
 Feel free to fit it to your needs.
-Default Options are:.
+Default Options are:

     * pickerClass: 'datepicker', // table class
     * inputClass: 'dateinput',   // input field class for applying the custom css
     * month: 0, // -> if 0 use the current month
     * year: 0   // -> if 0 use the current year
-}